Beginner Course

 Getting Comfortable with the Pick

 For many new guitarists, developing comfort with the pick is a fundamental step in establishing a solid foundation for strumming.
-Throughout various lessons, it becomes evident that the technique of the picking hand significantly influences the sound produced by an acoustic guitar.
+The technique of the picking hand significantly influences the sound produced by an acoustic guitar.

 Incorporating Chords into Strumming